gustavodembicki/workstation-setup/docs/ai/00_overview.md

 with `--only <id>`, it runs just that item unattended; bare `--yes` with no `--only` does nothing but tells you so, rather than guessing a default selection for a menu no human looked at.

+## Documentation boundaries

+The top-level [README](../../README.md) and [usage guide](../usage.md) explain how an end user runs the wizard.
+Keep implementation details, extension rules, and architectural invariants in this `docs/ai/` layer instead.
+Security facts that affect a user's decision—curated registries, privileged commands, and the absence of project-managed artifact verification—belong in [security.md](../security.md) as well as the relevant implementation document.